WFTN-FM

 WFTN-FM signed on the air in 1987 as an adult contemporary station, "94 FM".
 Over the years, the station evolved into a CHR station.
 Longtime Mix 94.1 air personalities include Fred Caruso and news director Amy Bates, Tara Madison, "Mower", Pat Kelly, and weekends with Gary Ford and Gavin Martin.
-Mix 94.1 FM is the local affiliate for Liveline with Mason Kelter on weeknights and Open House Party which they have carried on weekends since 1990.
+Mix 94.1 FM is the local affiliate for Liveline with Mason Kelter on weeknights and Open House Party on Sunday night which they have carried since 1990.

 The station streams its signal over the internet, as of December 2022.